 Affiliate research group(s)

-Centre for Applied Human Origins Research, Centre for Applied Archaeological Analyses, Osteo-archaeology
+Centre for Archaeology of Human Origins Contracting, Centre for Applied Archaeological Analyses, Osteoarchaeology

 EUROTAST is a Marie Curie Initial Training Network (ITN), supporting a new generation of science and humanities researchers to uncover and interpret new evidence on the history and contemporary legacies of the transatlantic slave trade.
 The network will be running for four years from 2012 to 2016, and will enable 13 PhD researchers in history, archaeology, social anthropology and population genetics to work collaboratively across disciplines to provide new perspectives on this history.